Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 RESERVES:

-The Board of Directors has decided to retain the entire amount of profits in the profit and loss account.
+recommended to retain the entire profits for the financial year ended March 31, 2025 in the profit and loss account.

 TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCTION AND PROTECTION FUND:

-Pursuant to the provisions of the Companies Act, 2013 read with The Investor Education and Protection Fund
+In accordance with the provisions of sections 124 and 125 of the Act and Investor Education and Protection Fund

-unclaimed for a consecutive period of seven years from the date of transfer to the Unpaid Dividend Account
+for a period of seven years from the date of transfer to the Unpaid Dividend Account shall be transferred by the

 DETAILS OF SUBSIDIARY, JOINT VENTURE OR ASSOCIATE COMPANIES: